 Maintaining an ongoing driver safety program with incentives is another option.
 Reward drivers for miles driven without an accident or employees that proactively complete defensive driving and safe driving classes.
 Also, turning to public is another great option.
 Consider a “how am I driving” sticker and phone number on the back of the vehicles.
 If complaints come in it is important to follow up on them and ensure that they are legitimate.

 Commercial auto rates are increasing fast and show no sign of slowing down.
 Keeping premiums low is critical to creating a competitive advantage over other business in the trade.
 At the same time keeping employees safe and productive widens that advantage.
-Insurance Associates can assist with any of your commercial auto needs.
+Marsh & McLennan Agency, known locally as Insurance Associates Company can assist with any of your commercial auto needs.
 Contact us and get on the road to eliminating preventable auto accidents today!

 William (BJ) Westner Jr., CPCU, CRIS